 Tour artist Andrew Wyeth's studio while learning about his life and working methods.
 His library and items such as photos, fencing gear, military miniatures, costumes and props provide insight on his interests and sources of inspiration.
 Tours on April 20th-21st and May 18-19th will also include a tempera painting demonstration by artist Terry Wolf of the Society of Tempera Painters.

-This popular program welcomes a small group of visitors with dementia and their care partners to museums and art centers where they can view and discuss art in a supportive setting.
+This popular program welcomes a small group of visitors with dementia and their care partners to the museum to view and discuss art in a supportive setting.
 ARTZ Philadelphia was founded on the belief that people living with dementia should be accorded the benefits of well-being and quality of life that others enjoy.
 The Museum is pleased to partner with ARTZ to provide these cultural and creative opportunities.
 To register, contact ARTZ Philadelphia at email@example.com or 610.721.1606.
 Space is limited; please register at least a week in advance.